In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

 Stretch Hamstrings

-Do you know tight hamstrings too can lead to low back pain.
-Simple hamstring stretching exercise can reduce the stress on your pelvis and give relief across the low back.
-Certain hamstring stretches can also help ease leg pain associated with low back conditions, like sciatica.
+Do you know tight hamstrings can lead to lower back pain, too?
+Simple hamstring stretching exercises can reduce the stress on your pelvis and give relief across the lower back.
+Certain hamstring stretches can also help ease leg pain associated with lower back conditions like sciatica.

 Not all hamstring stretches are beneficial for all types of back problems.
-Consult your doctor or physical therapist first to find out which stretching exercises will work for your specific conditions.
+Consult your doctor or physical therapist first to determine which stretching exercises will work for your specific conditions.

 [Learn here Hamstring Stretches At Home]